dudadab/croffle-bot/.github/pull_request_template/bug_fixes_pr_template.md

----
-name: '[PR] Default Pull Request Template'
-about: 'Default template for pull requests'
-title: '[PR]: '
-labels: 'need-review'
-assignees: 'github-username'
----

 ## Overview

-- Please provide a brief description of the changes made in this pull request.
+- Please provide a brief description of the bug that was fixed and the context in which it occurred.

 ## Related Issue